 Here's Brendan cosplaying as the Doctor in Death Comes to Time.

 Brendan is on Twitter as @critiqaltheory, Nathan is @nathanbottomley, Todd is @toddbeilby and Richard is @RichardLStone.
 The Flight Through Entirety theme was arranged by Cameron Lam, and the logo was designed by Anthony Wells.
 You can follow the podcast on Twitter at @FTEpodcast.
 And more surprising and completely reliable information about the show can be found at @FTEwhofacts.

 We’re also on Facebook, and you can check out our website at flightthroughentirety.com.
-Please consider rating or reviewing us on iTunes, or we'll lounge around in the emergency services tea room ignoring your increasingly urgent messages about that ice jam in the upper docking bay.
+Please consider rating or reviewing us on iTunes, or we'll pretend to be completely indifferent when you tell us your most intimate personal secrets.

 Over on Bondfinger, we've stalled in the middle of the Brosnan Era, and so our commentary on The World is Not Enough (1999) has been delayed.
 In the meantime, you can enjoy our previous commentaries on the Pierce Brosnan films, and our commentaries on the Timothy Dalton Era.